hisplan/msk-hpc-utils/totoro-via-xbio.md

 #### From xbio

-Run `ps ux` to find the process that binds to port 7777 and kill it by running `kill`:
+Run `ps ux` to find the process that binds to port 7777 (or the port you're using for Jupyter Notebook) and kill it by running `kill`:

 ```bash
 $ ps ux